 So you want to make your newly bought Windows PC more useful but you’re on a strict budget and that MS Office license just burned the last of it.
 It makes you wonder why you didn’t take your friend’s advice and went to Linux for the free software.
 Oh yes, because it’s another learning curve.
 But free software isn’t exclusive to Linux.
 However, under Windows, the hunt for free software can be extremely dangerous.
 This list of free software and their sites plus and the ability to get more should take some of the worries out.

 First, we need protection.
 If you’re still on Windows 7, you can go to the Microsoft Website and search for Microsoft Security Essentials.
 It’s a good Anti-virus to begin with if you’re not too cavalier browsing the internet.
-This easy-to use antivirus is non-intrusive and doesn’t take up much resources.
+This easy-to-use antivirus is non-intrusive and doesn’t take up many resources.
 You could say, who better than Microsoft can protect its own operating system?
 If you have trust issues with Microsoft, other options include:

 - Panda Free Antivirus 2015 – quick install, not much need to update since definitions are stored online